danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 - Validation using simple tools

 The goal was not sophistication, but clarity.

+This example is intentionally basic not because practitioners misunderstand it, but because organizations routinely **over-interpret what it proves**.
+The problem is not technical ignorance — it is governance translation.

 We wanted to know whether a system could evaluate whether a safeguard actually supports the organization’s belief about security.